LeHieu94-VipZenchain/JeeChain/README.md

 ## Copyrights and License

-Copyrights © 2021 Nguyen Phu Minh.
+Copyrights © 2025 Le Hieu.

 This project is licensed under the GPL 3.0 License.